 REIFs should only be organised as closed-ended funds and can only assume risks related to real estate activity.
-These invest mainly in real estate for leasing and eventually, selling.

-The real estate must include facilities already built.
-The assets in which the REIF invest could be located within Costa Rica or abroad.
-In the former case, the minimum amount for participation is of USD 1,000 and when the investment is in real estate assets located abroad, the investment must be at least of USD 5,000.
-The minimum number of investors is of 50.
-For SUGEVAL to authorise a REIF it must have minimum net assets of USD 5 million and the diversification of assets is subject to the following rules: 80% annual average of monthly balances of the fund assets must be invested in real estate assets and 20% must be kept in cash in a current account to attend cash needs or in securities publicly traded, Participants or related entities or individuals, could not act as lessees of the assets of the fund.
-However, the IFMC or related entities could act as lessees of the fund, provided that the total monthly income these produced do not exceed 5% of the total monthly revenues of the fund.
+These invest mainly in real estate for leasing and, eventually, selling.
+The real estate must be facilities that have already been built.
+The assets in which the REIF invests could be located within Costa Rica or abroad.
+In the former case, the minimum amount any investor can invest into a REIF is USD 1,000 and when the investment is in real estate assets located abroad, the investment must be at least USD 5,000.
+The minimum number of investors into the REIF is 50.
+For SUGEVAL to authorise a REIF, it must have minimum net assets of USD 5 million and the diversification of assets is subject to the following rules: 80% annual average of monthly balances of the fund assets must be invested in real estate assets and 20% must be kept in cash in a current account to attend cash needs or in securities publicly traded.
+Participants or related entities or individuals could not act as lessees of the assets of the fund.
+However, the SAFI or related entities could act as lessees of the fund, provided that the total monthly income these produced does not exceed 5% of the total monthly revenues of the fund.
 The assets must be assessed annually and could be sold only after three years of acquisition; exceptions under specific circumstances are allowed.

-REDIFs should only be organised as closed-ended funds and its public trade is restricted.
-These must invest in real estate development projects which may be in different stages of development, whether these are in a design or in a construction stage.
+REDIFs should only be organised as closed-ended funds and their public trade is restricted.
+These must invest in real estate development projects, which may be in different stages of development, whether these are in a design or in a construction stage.
 Once the construction is finished, the real estate must be sold or leased.
-Complementarily, REDIFs could purchase real estate to let it increase its value with time (plusvalía) or for leasing.
 The assets could be located within Costa Rica or abroad.
-The minimum amount for participation is of USD 1,000.
-However, different from REIFs, the minimum investment for participant is of 50 participations for investor.
-For SUGEVAL to authorise a REDIF it must has minimum net assets of USD\$ 5 million.
-The minimum number of investors is of 25.
-The IFMC or related entities could act as lessees of the fund, provided that the total monthly income these produced do not exceed 5% of the total monthly revenues of the fund.
+The minimum amount any investor can invest in a REDIF is USD 1,000.
+For SUGEVAL to authorise a REDIF, it must have minimum net assets of USD 5 million.
+The minimum number of investors is 25.
+The SAFI or related entities could act as lessees of the REDIF, provided that the total monthly income these produce does not exceed 5% of the total monthly revenues of the REDIF.